“One of the best investments we can make in a child’s life is high-quality early education”- Barack Obama

 Source: Moneycontrol

 If this is the cost now, then imagine what could be the cost in the future.
-Considering this double in cost, a 4-year engineering course that now costs around 12 lakhs will go up to more than 31 lakh in 2032, around 61lakhs by 2039, and so on!
+Considering this double in cost, a 4-year engineering course that now costs around 12 lakhs will go up to more than 31 lakhs in 2032, around 61 lakhs by 2039, and so on!
 This is just the case if your child desires a course in India, what if they wish to avail themselves of a course in foreign universities?

-Consider education inflation seriously, as it might become a hindrance in your child’s future!
-With a proper child education plan, you could save yourself from this education inflation.
+Consider education inflation seriously, as it might hinder your child’s future!
+You could save yourself from this education inflation with a proper child education plan.

 For the major initial years, they focus on enhancing your wealth to beat education inflation.
 With this, they focus more on equity, and as you are approaching your goal, they restructure this investment towards a hybrid fund and simultaneously towards debt!